jpan928/bayesassurance_rpackage/README.md

   3. Identify path of the folder to where R is installed and run `PATH <your/filepath/here>`.
   An example of this file path is C:\Program Files\R\R-4.1.3\bin\x64.
   4. On the same command prompt, navigate to the directory containing `bayesassurance_0.1.0.tar.gz`.
-  5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` in the command prompt to install the package.
+  5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` to install the package.
   6. Open R Studio and run `library(bayesassurance)` and start using package normally.